 Here are some of the elements discussed in this chapter:

-Like any other modality, an integral part of trail riding is challenge: riders constantly push themselves to determine how good they are and how good is their machine.
+Ride Safe, Ride Smart, Always Like any other modality, an integral part of trail riding is challenge: riders constantly push themselves to determine how good they are and how good are their machines.
 Challenging trails or features can provide a boost of fun, excitement, extended seat time, camaraderie, and self-confidence if the rubber side stays down.
 By choice, they take riders out of their comfort zone.
 Adrenaline is pumped out as riders negotiate challenge and are left with a rush of endorphins as they complete the challenge.
 This creates a chemical high that contributes to the “WOW!
 That was a great trail!” feeling at the end of the day.
 These experiences and sensations are desirable and when trail planners provide them, they are definitely providing for the riders’ needs.

 There are five ways to create and provide challenge: 1) utilize natural features; 2) utilize design features; 3) utilize manufactured topographic features; 4) utilize natural topographic features; and 5) utilize manufactured design features.
 A good designer will use all five, either independently or together, to create the desired experience.